Perennial, by definition, means to return year after year.

 Success with a perennial garden is all about planning and knowing the conditions of your planting site.
 Full sun or shade; wet or dry; windy or well-protected; these conditions all factor into what should be planted.
 There are perennials available for any environment, so when planning a garden, be sure to choose plants according to the specific climate of your site.

-Soil is one of the key elements to consider when planting a perennial garden.
-Most perennials prefer a compost-rich, well-drained soil but many will adapt to different soil types.
-If you have heavy clay soil, you may have to create a raised bed to provide adequate drainage or add organic materials annually to your beds to amend the soil.
+Clay soil: You may need to create a raised bed to provide adequate drainage or add organic materials annually to amend the soil.
 Clay soils drain poorly and bind up nutrients, causing sensitive plants to rot.

-Light and water are another two key elements to any successful perennial garden.
-Full sun perennials require 6 or more hours of direct sunlight to flourish.
-Sun/part shade plants require about 4-6 hours and shade plants about 2-4 hours.
-If you plant a full sun perennial in a partially shaded area, it will probably still be alright but it won’t bloom and grow to its full potential.
+If you plant a full sun perennial in a partially shaded area, it will probably be okay but it won’t bloom and grow to its full potential.
 Don’t try to fight nature.
 If your garden site is in a shady area, plant shade plants.
 You can always add annuals for more flower color if needed.

 Perennials that are freshly planted will require supplemental water during the first growing season and any drought periods in subsequent years.
-Water in the morning so that the plant has the entire day to use the water and the roots will be less likely to rot.
-Once the plants are established they will need very little supplemental water.
+Water in the morning so the plant has the entire day to use the water, and the roots will be less likely to rot.
+Once the plants are established, they will need very little supplemental water.
 This can be a good reason to plant perennials rather than annuals.

 Plant Selection